 There is a staggering amount of environmental benefits associated with incorporating reclaimed wood into a project.

-Reclaimed wood is found in old rural buildings that have served their purpose.
+Reclaimed wood is a type of wood found in old rural buildings that have served their purpose.
 The cost associated with repair or renovation far outweighs the benefits, so usually, the building is abandoned.
 The process of dismantling abandoned buildings to reclaim the wood is more complex than demolishing, but the total financial and environmental cost of disposing of demolition debris is significant.

 Wood floors that use newly harvested trees are often cut from hardwood forests.
 Hardwood is a slow-growing process, so even when corporations plant trees to replace the ones they cut, it makes a huge impact on the forest and the surrounding environment.
 Reclaimed wood is different — these trees were harvested more than 100 years ago.
 Any impact their cutting had on the environment is now diminished.

-How Is Reclaimed Wood a Solution for Commercial Flooring?
+How Is Reclaimed Wood a Solution for Commercial Building Materials?

-Reclaimed wood flooring is available in many of the same colors, species and styles that you can get in new cut wood flooring.
-Depending on your personal style preference and project needs, it’s possible to find a reclaimed wood floor that will be the perfect match for your project without harming the environment.
+Reclaimed wood products are available in many of the same colors, styles and species of wood that you can get in new cut wood products.
+Depending on your personal style preference and project needs, it’s possible to find a reclaimed wood product that will be the perfect match for your project without harming the environment.

 Plus, with an established company like Elmwood, you get access to a large, reliable supply chain network that allows you to create similar looks and styles year after year.
 You don’t have to worry about using a style once and never being able to use it again.